-‘Enterprise’ and ‘innovation’ may have used to sound like corporate buzzwords, but I’m sure after this month’s ground-breaking Enterprise + Innovation 2018 you’re beginning to think a little bit differently.
-There seems to be a lingering misconception that enterprise and innovation apply just to business/engineering/science fields, but really their application is limitless.
+‘Enterprise’ and ‘innovation’ may sound like corporate buzzwords, and there seems to be a lingering misconception that enterprise and innovation apply just to business/engineering/science fields, but really their application is limitless.
 It’s all about big ideas, fresh ways of thinking and revolutionary approaches to doing things.
-As you can see from our Explorers of NEW, you can make a positive change in whatever industry interests you.

 Wondering how you can bring this new mindset to your degree?

 Well lucky for you, there’s a heap of individual courses as well as full programs at UON designed to enhance your skills and knowledge in these areas.
 Here are just a few: